datalad-handbook/book/docs/glossary.rst

       identification is not only unambiguous and unique on a system, but indeed *universally* unique -- no UUID exists twice anywhere *on the planet*.
-      Every DataLad dataset has a UUID that identifies a dataset uniquely as a whole across its entire history and flavors called :term:`Dataset ID` that looks similar to this ``0828ac72-f7c8-11e9-917f-a81e84238a11``.
+      Every DataLad dataset has a UUID that identifies a dataset uniquely as a whole across its entire history and flavors called :term:`dataset ID` that looks similar to this ``0828ac72-f7c8-11e9-917f-a81e84238a11``.
 This dataset ID will only exist once, identifying only one particular dataset on the planet.
 Note that this does not require all UUIDs to be known in some central database -- the fact that no UUID